 Grim Magazine is an online horror review magazine dedicated to all aspects of horror, thriller, mystery, suspense, and otherwise downright creepy and disturbing media.
-We cover movies and books like Gerald’s Game, Saw, 1922, Resident Evil, Night of the Living Dead, Chainsaw Massacre, Carrie and all types of other media that causes us to have chills down our spine or forces us to pull the covers up over our heads at night.
-The Wytchery is all about HORROR!
+We cover movies, like Gerald’s Game, Saw, 1922, Resident Evil, Night of the Living Dead, Chainsaw Massacre, and Carrie, Horror Books and Games, and all types of other media that is to blame for chills running up and down our spines, or forces us to pull up the covers over our heads at night.
+We are all about HORROR!

 Usually, we base our picks on the popularity of a particular media type.
 The more a book, film, TV show, game or song affects people, the more interested we are in telling about it here.
-We also pay quite a bit of attention to niche products that generate a lot of cultural buzzes.
-These type of releases tend to create a great deal of influence on the direction in which our culture is headed.
+We also pay quite a bit of attention to niche products that generate a lot of cultural buzzes, and Indie films are very much loved by us.
+These types of releases tend to create a great deal of influence on the direction in which our culture is headed.
 Also, we closely track what types of reviews our readers are most interested in; based on traffic patterns and searches made on the site.
 So, if for instance our review of a particular horror movie gets read by a lot of people, we give more attention to other movies within that same feel.
-Additionally, we strongly factor in the stories, e-mails, and letters you send to us.
+Additionally, we strongly factor in the stories, e-mails, and letters you send to us, as well as all the mixed discussions on our Horror Group!

 OUR RATING SYSTEM

-Below is an outline of the rating scale we use on our Magazine.
+Below is the outline of our rating scale that we use in our Magazine.
 Our reviews are simply our own personal opinions and thoughts of a particular book, movie, game, etc. Not everyone will agree with our reviews, and that’s okay too!
 The entire point of a review is based on one persons ‘personal‘ opinion.

 Our highest ratings are reserved for that once-in-a-lifetime book, movie, or game that was flawless in every way and left you speechless.
 This rating goes to something we were unable to put down, stop watching or stop playing: true page-turners, edge-of-seat material, incredible world-building, multilayered characters, and an unpredictable plot, twist, turns, that held onto us the entire time.
 This is the type of material, even after we’re finished with it, we still can’t stop thinking about.
 The material we often revisit multiple times.
 Our five-star ratings go to media that we will cherish forever.
 Everything about it will stay with us for a long, long time.
 Highly Recommended!

-This rating is reserved if we (ehh) liked one or two things about it, but not many good moments for us to enjoy.
+This rating is reserved those we felt were just meh.
+We liked one or two things about it, but not enough good moments for us to fully enjoy.
 We usually find something within it very lacking and we usually don’t remember much about it, nor will we be excited to share it with anyone.
 There also may have been something we, personally, found way too disturbing or offensive.
 This rating is also used for material lacking balance in plot-line development, where the shock effect dominates over a well balanced and justified story-line.
 We could probably pinpoint one or two things we liked, but overall the material was just wasn’t our cup-o-tea.

 This is our least favorite rating and usually means that we did not enjoy anything about it.
 It saddens us to give this rating, truly.
 When we give this rating it simply means that we wasted our time trying to get through it.
 And please keep this in mind, we will not rate anything that we have not finished.
 We do not believe it’s fair to put a rating on something we did not finish from beginning to end.
 However, and I’m happy to say, this rating to date has not had to be used by us much at all.